 You can visit Bhutan any time of the year.
 There is no ‘appropriate season’ as such, which is to say that Bhutan’s warm and temperate climate, never-ending festivals and rich and abundant heritage sites provide visitors with a wide array of experiences throughout the year across the country.

 Bhutan has all four seasons and the climate varies widely depending on the altitude.
-However, Spring (March-May) is thought the most beautiful time of the year, resplendent and ablaze with a spectacular array of bright colours.
-Also, it is the time to witness the famous Paro tsechu.
+However, Spring (March April & May) is thought the most beautiful time of the year, resplendent and ablaze with a spectacular array of bright colors.
+Also, it is the time to witness the famous Paro tsechu festival.

-Winter (December-February) is sunny, cool and agreeable to say the least.
+Winter (December, January & February) is sunny, cool and agreeable to say the least.
 Much of the east-west highway remains snowbound during winter.
 It is best time to tour western districts of Paro, Wangdue, Punakha, Thimphu and Haa.

 - The weather is best in spring and autumn.